When they spotted a familiar face at the Capitol riots, they reported it to authorities - KTVZ

 But flagging concerning behaviors of a family member or friend isn’t easy, experts say, especially when many are unsure if those activities will lead to violence.

-“In the aftermath of all these international terrorism cases that we would see, even people in the US, time and time again the family members, the friends would say the same thing: ‘I saw something that seemed out of the ordinary, but I didn’t know what it meant or didn’t know what it was and I didn’t really want to confront that person,'” said Javed Ali, a former senior director for counterterrorism at the National Security Council.
+“In the aftermath of all these international terrorism cases that we would see, even people in the US, time and time again the family members, the friends would say the same thing: ‘I saw something that seemed out of the ordinary, but I didn’t know what it meant or didn’t know what it was and I didn’t really want to confront that person,'” said Javed Ali, a former senior director for counterterrorism at the National Security Council and visiting instructor at the University of Michigan.
 “I think you’re seeing the same phenomena play out here.”

 Jackson Reffitt said that for the past four years, he watched as his father “snowballed,” becoming more active online, more involved with groups including “far right extremists.”